Psychoanalysis: Not just a luxury presented by Judith L. Mitrani

 About the lecture

-In his book, The Long Weekend, 1897-1919: Part of a Life which was published in 1982, Bion wrote that his book was “about the relationships of one man and not about the people, communities, or groups whose names are mentioned.”
+In his memoir, The Long Weekend, 1897-1919: Part of a Life, Wilfred Bion wrote that his book was “about the relationships of one man and not about the people, communities, or groups whose names are mentioned.”
 He also confided, “If I could have resorted to abstractions, I would have done so.
 However, such a procedure, without any preparation, would leave the reader grappling with meaningless manipulations of jargon.”

-Curiously enough, not unlike Bion, I had been tempted to “resort to abstractions” that would have been less self-revealing than what I am say.
+Curiously enough, not unlike Bion, when writing this paper, I was tempted to ‘resort to abstractions’ that would have been less self-revealing than what I have written for this occasion.
 But, as Bion pointed out, “that would result in an exercise in the meaningless manipulation of jargon.”

 About the speaker